suasuasuasuasua/resume/main.typ

 #chiline()
 *Software Engineer.*
 #link("https://www.lockheedmartin.com/en-us/capabilities/space.html")[Lockheed Martin Space] - Littleton, CO #h(1fr) April 2025 - Present
-- Worked in research and development team, supporting projects from various stages of technical readiness levels by validating satellite communication and radar systems with software modeling and simulation
+- Worked in a research and development team, supporting projects from various stages of technical readiness levels by validating satellite communication and radar systems with software modeling and simulation
 - Presented modeling and simulation demonstrations to customers on a regular